 As well as administering medical injectables and doing teeth whitening in salons across London and the Home Counties, I also work as an NHS hospital dentist in the oral surgery and oral medicine departments.
 I am lucky in that I find it hugely satisfying and getting someone out of pain is very rewarding.
 However, what is often more profound is the complete transformation in confidence that my aesthetic treatments can bring about.
 Something as seemingly minor as yellow teeth, a prominent frown line or deep nose to mouth grooves can leave someone feeling acutely self-conscious.
 It is the best feeling in the world when clients finally see their bugbear disappear and are a changed person – happier and more self-assured.
 Unfortunately, those who seek happiness from the bottom of a vodka bottle have a rude awakening.

 ‘Botox parties’ went through a wave of popularity a few years ago where you would have drinks, nibbles and all sit around having facial aesthetics.
-I do not to offer these as I think its important for all procedures, even though they are not invasive, to be carried out in a clean, specially designed environment.
-For me, aesthetic treatment in a luxury beauty salon is the perfect balance between clinical and comfort – you still have your treatment with ideal lighting and chair positioning while also sipping a glass of champagne or having a pedicure!
+I do not offer these as I think it’s important for all procedures, even though they are not invasive, to be carried out in a clean, specially designed environment.
+For me, aesthetic treatment in a luxury beauty salon is the perfect balance between clinical and comfort – you still have your treatment with ideal lighting and chair positioning whilst also sipping a glass of champagne or having a pedicure!

 We all know that the more we drink on a night out or a dinner party, the more we want.
-The stop signal just isn’t there sometimes, particularly with the London culture of after work drinks extending into the early hours.
+The stop signal just isn’t there sometimes, particularly with the London culture of after-work drinks extending into the early hours.
 People apply the same logic to anti-wrinkle injections and body enhancement – will I get addicted and want more and more until I am one big Botox balloon ready to burst?
 This is simply not the case.
-Of course, there will always be a small minority of people who take things to the extreme, but most clients will have a select couple of favoured treatments and do not find themselves on the slippery injectable slope of excess.
+Of course, there will always be a small minority of people who take things to the extreme but most clients will have a select couple of favoured treatments and do not find themselves on the slippery injectable slope of excess.

-Ultimately, I hope I have achieved my goal of proving to you that in fact Botox and Vodka are the same in so many ways, but only one can cause serious risk, accelerated ageing and no long-term benefits.
+Ultimately, I hope I have achieved my goal of proving to you that in fact Botox and Vodka are the same in so many ways but only one can cause serious risk, accelerated aging and no long-term benefits.
 With this in mind, why is it more socially acceptable to drink alcohol than have Botox?
 Why would you feel comfortable telling your friends about a messy night out but yet I am the only one entrusted with the knowledge of your secret anti-wrinkle treatments?
 So remember, whether you want to grow old gracefully or stay smoother for longer, be open-minded about the fascinating and ever-changing world of medical aesthetics and all it has to offer.